-The Cathedral of Santa Maria Assunta, dedicated to the Assumption of Mary, is the cathedral of Padua, located in the Piazza Duomo, in the historical center of the city.
+The Cathedral of Santa Maria Assunta, dedicated to the Assumption of Mary, is the Cathedral of Padua, located in Piazza Duomo, in the historical center of the city.

 In 1075, Bishop Olderico consecrated a new cathedral, built on the ruins of the previous one.
 This basilica was destroyed by the famous earthquake of January 3, 1117.